Ronald Wallace (politician)

 Ronald Wallace, CM (August 5, 1916 – May 20, 2008) was a Canadian politician and optometrist.
 Wallace is the longest-serving mayor of the city of Halifax, Nova Scotia.

 Wallace was one of fifteen children born to Thomas John Wallace and Ada Evangeline Wallace, formerly MacNeil.
 He graduated from Saint Mary's University in 1939.
 He was the intercollegiate boxing champion, and a champion rower.
 His brother Dan was also a Maritime heavyweight boxing champion and a champion rower, and as a Rhodes scholar and rowed for Oxford University.

+Wallace briefly served as Ambassador Extraordinary and Minister Plenipotentiary of the Principality of Outer Baldonia, a short-lived micronation on Outer Bald Tusket Island off the south coast of Nova Scotia.